Calcium in food is most absorbed. The richest fruits and vegetables in calcium

 • Patients with celiac disease or Crohn's disease, with ulcerative colitis– from 1000 mg to 1500 mg;

-• Men and women over the age of 55 - 1200 mg;
+• Men and women over 55 years of age – 1200 mg;

-One of side effects when taking steroid drugs for a long period (more than 3 months) is increased risk the development of osteoporosis.
+One of side effects when taking steroid drugs for a long period (more than 3 months) is increased risk development of osteoporosis.

 Side effects and overdose